-Rodric is a writer of both fiction and nonfiction.
-His passion is creating new stories and seeing where they take him.
+Rodric Anthony is a writer of fiction and nonfiction.
+Creating new stories and seeing where they take him is his passion.

 The amazing Ann Carr issued a challenge in her article entitled, Choosing Vocabulary: General Advice; Specific & Diverse Adjectives; 'No!' to 'Nice'!
 My Challenge to You that all interested readers would take one of the photos at the beginning of that article and write a descriptive piece by poem or story.
 The following is my contribution to the challenge.